 The Settlement Agreement's Performance Appraisal section, Task 44, requires OPD to write performance appraisals for each officer, documenting the officer's conduct and performance in a variety of areas.
 Such appraisals had not occurred with regularity in the years preceding the NSA.
 If done consistently and fairly, performance appraisals can be a valuable management tool for identifying both excellent and substandard police work, and for holding supervisors accountable for the performance of their subordinates.
 OPD achieved policy compliance with this task ahead of schedule.
 During the sixth reporting period, OPD provided the IMT with sufficiently reliable training data to enable us to confirm that OPD had trained 95% or more of relevant personnel on this task.
-As discussed below, OPD is making progress in this area, but as of the last audit, its actual practices did not yet comply fully with the Settlement Agreement.
+As discussed below, OPD is making progress in this area, but as of the last audit, its actual practice did not yet comply fully with the Settlement Agreement.

 The Settlement Agreement's Consistency of Discipline section, Task 45, requires OPD to revise its disciplinary policy to ensure that discipline is imposed in a fair and consistent manner.
 The timely and fair imposition of discipline is essential to ensure accountability.
 The compliance deadline for this task occurred during the combined fourth and fifth reporting period.
 With the publication during the seventh reporting period of the Departmental Discipline Policy (Training Bulletin V-T), OPD attained policy compliance with this task.
 During the tenth reporting period, OPD revised its Discipline Policy and Discipline Matrix based on concerns that, as originally crafted, it was overly punitive.
 These changes were reviewed and approved by the Parties and the IMT.
-As of April 15, 2008, the Department had not yet trained 95% of relevant personnel on the revised Discipline Policy and Discipline Matrix.
-In upcoming reporting periods, the IMT will review training data to determine whether OPD has trained at least 95% of relevant personnel on the revised Discipline Policy and Discipline Matrix.
+The IMT verified that the Department trained at least 95% of relevant personnel on the revised Discipline Policy and Discipline Matrix.